rahXephonz/ioofy/README.md

 <h1 align="middle">/IOO·FY/</h1>

 <p> He/Him.
-Hi Everyone👋 i'm Rizky my nickname is [Ioofy] actually on internets.
+Hi Everyone👋 i'm Rizky my nickname is [Ioofy] actually only on internets.
 And i am an enthusiast front end devs from Bogor, Indonesia.<br/><br/>I Like
     learning a new something, and styling a design💅.
 Nice to see you :)</p>

 ## Let's chat